shuyu/angular-material-fileinput/README.md

     * Remove angular-material-icons dependencies and Add new lf-option attribute to make icon changeable.
 * v1.2.0
     * New lf-api attribute bind to interaction with directive.
 * v1.1.0
-    * New attributes: lf-drag-and-drop-label, lf-browse-label and lf-remove-label.
+    * New attributes : lf-drag-and-drop-label, lf-browse-label and lf-remove-label.
 * v1.0.0
     * Standard features.
 * v0.1.0
     * Initial release.